aftdev/dev-env-manager/README.md

   local: {}
   # Docker compose environment (only enabled if config file is found)
   docker-compose:
-      # Which groups this env belong to
+    # Which groups this environment belongs to
     # This is used by the environment default commands in order to figure out
     # what env to automatically setup, start, connect to.
     groups:
       setup: true
       connect: true
       start: true
     options:
       config_files: 'docker-compose.yml'
 # Package manager configuration
 package_managers:
   node: